yksnilowyrahcaz/Disaster_Response_Flask_App/README.md

 ## Project Motivation <a name="motivation"></a>
 The purpose of this repository is to demonstrate the use of an ETL (extract, transform, load) and machine learning pipeline to develop a language model deployed using a Flask web application.

 The theme of the project is centered around the open problem of how to efficiently interpret communications transmitted during a natural disaster to best respond with the appropriate forms of aid.
-This remains a challenging task because there is typically a large volume of messages that come through social networks and other forms of media and often only a fraction of them directly relate to an immediate need.
-It is critical that disaster responders know what this need is (food, water, medical aid, electricity) so that the proper aid organizations can be routed to those affected.
+This remains a challenge because there is typically a large volume of messages that come through social networks and other forms of media and often only a fraction of them directly relate to a real need.
+Moreover, some requests for help are more immediate than others.
+It is critical that disaster responders know what the need is (food, water, medical aid, electricity) so that the proper aid organizations can be routed to those affected.

 ## Supporting Packages <a name="packages"></a>
 In addition to the standard python libraries, this notebook and analysis rely on the following packages: